Sylber: Syllabic Embedding Representation of Speech from Raw Audio: Appendix

 \subsubsection{Thresholds Setting}

-\textbf{Thresholds in SDHuBERT segmentation} For segmentation on SDHuBERT features, we apply the minimum cut algorithm introduced by \cite{peng2023vghubert} and modified by \cite{cho2024sdhubert}.
-Following \cite{cho2024sdhubert}, the initial mask is obtained by thresholding norms of features from the eleventh layer of Transformer, where we normalize norms to be in \([0,1]\) and use 0.1 as threshold.
+\textbf{Thresholds in SDHuBERT segmentation} For segmenting SDHuBERT features, we apply the minimum cut algorithm (MinCut) introduced by \cite{peng2023vghubert} and modified by \cite{cho2024sdhubert}.
+Following \cite{cho2024sdhubert}, the initial mask is obtained by thresholding norms of features from the eleventh layer of the Transformer, where we normalize norms to be in \([0,1]\) and use 0.1 as threshold.
 The minimum cut refines each masked chunk to make it syllabic.
-Specifically, the algorithm conducts within segment agglomerative clustering with a preset number of clusters.
+Specifically, the algorithm conducts intra-segment agglomerative clustering with a preset number of clusters.
 This preset number is estimated by a pre-defined speaking rate.
 As this preset number of syllables may be larger than the number of segments, a post-hoc merging process merges adjacent segments with cosine similarity higher than a threshold, which we call the merge threshold.
-For tokenization experiments, we use a more sensitive segmentation configuration than the original setting to prevent loss of speech contents due to overly broad segments.
+We use a more sensitive segmentation configuration than the original setting by \cite{cho2024sdhubert} to prevent loss of speech contents due to overly broad segments.
 Specifically, we halve the estimated syllable duration from 200ms to 100ms to cover speech with fast speaking rate, and increase the merge threshold from 0.3 to 0.4.
+Note that the scores of SDHuBERT in Table \ref{syldetect} are those reported by \cite{cho2024sdhubert}, which use the original setting.

-However, the SDHuBERT is still sensitive to non-speech noise events.
-Therefore, we filter out segments with average absolute amplitude of waveform lower than 0.05
+\textbf{Non-speech Frames} The non-speech frames are initially defined as``knocked out" frames by norm thresholding with SDHuBERT.
+However, we find that SDHuBERT is still sensitive to non-speech noise events.
+Therefore, we mark segments where the average absolute amplitude of z-scored waveform is lower than 0.1 as non-speech frames as well.